-The EALA Community of Action brings a diverse group of professionals together twice a year to solve shared challenges affecting students with disabilities or learning differences.
+The EALA Community of Action brings together an uncommon group of professionals twice a year to solve shared challenges affecting students with disabilities or learning differences.

 Each Community of Action convening centers on selected promising practices.
 By the end of each event (within 36 hours), participants team up and present group ideas to their peers.
 Convening participants select one to three proposed solutions from their peers for implementation funding through participatory grantmaking.